uclab-potsdam/OA-summer-school/index.md

 The Summer School is a cooperation between Fachhochschule Potsdam, Humboldt-Univerität zu Berlin, Freie Universität Berlin and the Open-Access-Büro Berlin acting on behalf of the BMBF funded project open-access.network.
 Furthermore, the project "Kompetenzentwicklung Open Access Brandenburg" will also be involved in the Summer School.

 <div class="columnabout left">
-<h1>What if the results from publicly funded research were freely available to everyone?</h1>

   <p>  Name, Surname <br> Role <br>
             <br>